andyholes/smsweather/README.md

 # smsweather
-Get weather alerts on WhatsApp
+Get daily weather alerts on your phone via SMS